Azwa32/crestron-ch5-ui-basic-template/README.md

 -------------------------------------------------------------------------------------

 # Welcome
-Here is a basic template to get started with Crestron CH5
+Here is a basic template to get started with Crestron CH5 which uses:

+HTML, Java Script, SCSS, Node.js, Webpack

 # Info
 Edit package.json scripts, replace the IP addresses with the ones for your devices.